zigster64/zts/README.md

 Zig Templates made Simple

-A utility lib that uses Zig's comptime power to make a dead simple and pretty efficient templating engine.
+A utility lib that uses Zig's comptime power to make a dead simple and pretty efficient text templating engine.

 Its all done at comptime, so there is no runtime overhead for parsing or allocation, no code generation.

-Is all just zig end-to-end, so there is no funky new templating syntax to apply either.
+There is no funky new templating syntax to apply either, its just Zig, and nothing but Zig.

 Lets have a look ...

 ## Very Basic Example